lappsgrid-incubator/galaxy-ansible/README.md

 > It is possible that this caused my problems later on, to be experimented with.

+The instance is NOT READY immediately after the ansible-playbook ran without an error.
 A newly provisioned  Jetstream instance will spend some time updating packages.
 The older the image the longer this update will take.
-After the updates the sytem will need to be rebooted.
+After the updates the system will need to be rebooted.
 Unfortunately it is not easy (or even possible?) to have Ansible perform this step so you must log in to the instance to check if the update is complete.
 SSH in as root using the available IP address and the key:

 ```bash
 $ ssh -i ~/.ssh/key-marc.pem root@149.165.157.140